influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ### `max-concurrent-compactions = 0`

 The maximum number of concurrent full and level [compactions](/influxdb/v1.6/concepts/storage_engine/#compactions) that can run at one time.
-A value of `0` results in `runtime.GOMAXPROCS(0)` being used at runtime — all processors are available.
+The default value of `0` results in 50% of the CPU cores being used at runtime for compactions.
 If explicitly set, the number of cores used for compaction is limited to the specified value.
 This setting does not apply to cache snapshotting.
 For more information on GOMAXPROCS environment variable, see the [`GOMAXPROCS` environment variable](#gomaxprocs-environment-variable) section on this page.

 Environment variable: `INFLUXDB_DATA_MAX_CONCURRENT_COMPACTIONS`